cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-authoring-manager-blueprints.md

 Note that this node represents the Cloudify Manager middleware, but not a host in which it resides.

 * A task mapping of the `cloudify.interfaces.lifecycle` operations to the built-in [CLI Tasks](reference-cli-tasks.html) using the Fabric plugin.
-This task will SSH into the Manager's host and install the Cloudify Manager docker container.
+This task will SSH into the Manager's host and install the Cloudify Manager docker containers.
   For example, this mapping may look like this:

   {% highlight yaml %}